nrballard/snappygallery/README.md

 LIMITATIONS:<br />
 —Snappygallery does not currently generate galleries spanning multiple pages.
+Consequently, large image directories will generate large HTML files that may load slowly in the browser.<br />
+-Similarly, galleries with large image files may load slowly since Snappygallery does not resize the gallery images.